 - how to manage conflict and tensions across multi-cultural contexts,

 - intercultural communication and skill building , personal resiliency and adaptability.

 - stakeholder analysis, and authentic collaboration.

 The first course of the program is online and addresses the foundations of global leadership.
-During the first year of the program, students are required to participate in a three-week on-campus residency.
-The residency course is followed by four online courses which the student may complete while living and continuing to work in their home location.
+During the program students are required to participate in a two-week on-campus residency.
+The residency course is followed by a second one-week residency and four elective online courses.
+Given that the residencies are close, international students may consider residency in Canada over three months.
+The student then typically takes two courses at a time in tandem with their capstone project and may do so while in their home location.

-Graduates will develop the competencies to: lead and manage change processes, build collaborative teams, create effective interagency partnerships, design and evaluate programs, foster innovation and creativity, communicate results and work effectively and respectfully across cultures, generations, and contexts.
+MAGL graduates will develop the competencies to lead and manage change processes, build collaborative teams, create effective interagency partnerships, design and evaluate programs, foster innovation and creativity, communicate results and work effectively and respectfully across cultures, generations, and contexts.

 Who It’s For